Page last updated on 26 July 2021 at 3pm

 The service remains open for invite-only support groups due to COVID-19 restrictions, however the service continues with outreach and youth work intervention in local communities and via our online youth work.

-All public transport provided by Nottinghamshire County Council and our bus stations will continue as before, with the same measures in place.
+All public transport provided by Nottinghamshire County Council and our bus stations is continuing, with measures to prevent the spread of Covid-19 in place.

 Further information about the use of public transport during the lockdown can be found on the Government guidelines page.